 Now Comes the How

-This part is probably more involved than you’d like it to be, at least at first.
+This part is probably more involved than you’d like it to be, at first, anyway.
 After you’ve disciplined yourself to stick with your fitness workout program long-term, you won’t have to rely on it as often.
 Once you know the big “why” of your fitness program, then you set your goals and plan your workouts.
 Don’t roll your eyes, especially if you’re one of the on-again-off-again worker-outers.
 Setting goals is useful, but writing them down borders on magical.
 Need the proof?
 An article in Forbes outlines a study in which Harvard MBA students were asked about their goals and if they had them written down.
 The majority, 84 percent, had no goals; 13 percent had specific goals in mind but hadn’t written them down; 3 percent had their goals in mind and on paper.
 Fast forward 10 years, and the results are mind-blowing:

 - The small percentage of the class who had goals but hadn’t written them down was earning double the income of the majority who had no goals at all.